tomasharkema/nixos-nvidia-vgpu/README.md

 For more help [Join VGPU-Unlock discord for Support](https://discord.com/invite/5rQsSV3Byq)

-## Acknowledgements
+## Issues

-I'm not an experienced nix developer and a lot of what's implemented here could be done in a better way.
-If anyone is interested in contributing, you may get in contact through the issues or simply make a pull request with details as to what it changes.

 Biggest problems of the module:
-- Some games stop working on host (Vulkan?), also possible core dump from nvidia-vgpud happening bc of frida?[issue on GPU Unlocking discord](https://discord.com/channels/829786927829745685/1192188752915869767)
+- Some games stop working on host (Vulkan?), also possible core dump from nvidia-vgpud happening bc of frida?
+[Issue on GPU Unlocking discord](https://discord.com/channels/829786927829745685/1192188752915869767)
 - ~~Grabs merged driver from my google drive instead of compiling it~~(fixed by [letmeiiiin](https://github.com/letmeiiiin)'s [work](https://github.com/letmeiiiin/nixos-nvidia-vgpu)!
 Big thanks!)
 - ~~Commands need to be ran manually for the docker volume to work: Still needs `--impure`: `access to absolute path '/opt/docker' is forbidden in pure eval mode (use '--impure' to override)`~~ (fixed, `--impure` not needed anymore!
 Big thanks to [physics-enthusiast](https://github.com/physics-enthusiast)'s [contributions](https://github.com/Yeshey/nixos-nvidia-vgpu/pull/2))
 - ~~Needs `--impure` to run.~~
   - ~~`error: cannot call 'getFlake' on unlocked flake reference 'github:itstarsun/frida-nix'`, because of the line:~~
   - ~~`frida = (builtins.getFlake "github:itstarsun/frida-nix").packages.x86_64-linux.frida-tools;`~~ (fixed, [thanks](https://discourse.nixos.org/t/for-nixos-on-aws-ec2-how-to-get-ip-address/15616/12?u=yeshey)!)
 - ~~Hard coded nix store paths: https://discourse.nixos.org/t/how-to-use-python-environment-in-a-systemd-service/28022~~ (fixed!)

+## Acknowledgements

+I'm not an experienced nix developer and a lot of what's implemented here could be done in a better way.
+If anyone is interested in contributing, you may get in contact through the issues or simply make a pull request with details as to what it changes.

 This was heavily based and inspiered in these two repositories: